mohammedmuk/User_Management_System/README.md

 - **Response:**
   - **Success (204 No Content):**
     ```json
-    // No content is returned on successful deletion.
+    {
+      "success": "User was deleted"  // Validation errors if the request is malformed.
+    }
     ```
   - **Error (404 Not Found):**
     ```json